cauyrd/EgoNet/README.md

 Introduction
 ------------
-Subnet is implemented by Python and it is designed to detecting disease related subnetwork from a large biological network (PPI, metabolic network) combined with gene expression data.
+EgoNet is implemented by Python and it is designed to detecting disease related subnetwork from a large biological network (PPI, metabolic network) combined with gene expression data.

 Pre-installtalation
 -------------------